-JAMES WHITE - "The Father is the greatest in that he is first.
-The Son is next in authority because He has been given all things."
-Review and Herald, Jan.
-4, 1881.
+JAMES WHITE - "The Father was greater than the Son in that he was first.
+The Son was equal with the Father in that he had received all things from the Father...."
+(RH Jan.
+4, 1881)

-J.N.
-ANDREWS - "And as to the Son of God, he would be excluded also, for he had God for his Father, and did, at some point in the eternity of the past, have beginning of days.
-So that if we use Paul's language in an absolute sense, it would be impossible to find but one being in the universe, and that is God the Father, who is without father, or mother, or descent, or beginning of days, or end of life."
-Review and Herald, Sept.
-7, 1869.

-C.W.
-STONE - "The Word, then, is Christ.
+- J. N. ANDREWS "And as to the Son of God, he would be excluded also [Paul's description of Melchisedec's existence in Hebrews 7:3], for he had God for his Father, and did, at some point in the eternity of the past, have beginning of days.
+So that if we use Paul's language in an absolute sense, it would be impossible to find but one being in the universe, and that is God the Father, who is without father, or mother, or descent, or beginning of days, or end of life...."
+(RH Sept.
+7, 1869) - C. W. STONE "The Word, then, is Christ.
 This text speaks of his origin.
 He is the only begotten of the Father.
-Just how he came into existence, the Bible does not inform us any more definitely; but by this expression and several of a similar kind in the Scriptures, we may believe that Christ came into existence in a manner different from that in which other beings first appeared; that he sprang from the Father's being in a way not necessary for us to understand" The Captain Of Our Salvation, 1886, p.
-17.

-E.J.
-WAGGONER - "

-In arguing the perfect equality of the Father and the Son, and the fact that Christ is in very nature God, we do not design to be understood as teaching that the Father was not before the Son.
-It should not be necessary to guard this point, lest some should think that the Son existed as soon as the Father; yet some go to that extreme, which adds nothing to the dignity of Christ, but rather detracts from the honor due him, since many throw the whole thing away rather than accept a theory so obviously out of harmony with the language of Scripture, that Jesus is the only begotten Son of God.
+Just how he came into existence, the Bible does not inform us any more definitely; but by this expression and several of a similar kind in the Scriptures, we may believe that Christ came into existence in a manner different from that in which other beings first appeared; that he sprang from the Father's being in a way not necessary for us to understand."
+(The Captain Of Our Salvation [1886], 17) - E. J. WAGGONER "In arguing the perfect equality of the Father and the Son, and the fact that Christ is in very nature God, we do not design to be understood as teaching that the Father was not before the Son.
+It should not be necessary to guard this point, lest some should think that the Son existed as soon as the Father, yet some go to that extreme, which adds nothing to the dignity of Christ, but rather detracts from the honor due him, since many throw the whole thing away rather than accept a theory so obviously out of harmony with the language of Scripture, that Jesus is the only begotten Son of God.
 He was begotten, not created.
-He is of the substance of the Father, so that in his very nature he is God; and since this is so 'It pleased the Father that in him should all fullness dwell.'
-Col. 1:19...While both are of the same nature, the Father is first in point of time.
-He is also greater in that he had no beginning, while Christ's personality had a beginning."
-Signs of the Times, April 8, 1889 p.
-214.
+He is of the substance of the Father, so that in his very nature he is God; and since that is so 'it pleased the Father that in him should all fullness dwell.'

+"Col. 1:19.... "...While both are of the same nature, the Father is first in point of time.
+He is also greater in that he had no beginning, while Christ's personality had a beginning...."
+(ST April 8, 1889)